This post contains affiliate links.

 Whether you used to eat meat or you just want the texture of cooked ground beef, this vegetarian ground beef is the absolute perfect stand-in!
 There’s no need to grab a bag of frozen crumbles at the store when you can whip these up.
 The flavor is truly plain enough (though not bland!) to be a base for many flavorful meals.

-This will come together quickly and guess what – you could even freeze it for another day to make it just as easy as grabbing something from the store.
+This will come together quickly, and you can freeze it for another day to make it just as easy as grabbing something from the store.
 Think about all the fun meals you can make and share, be it Mexican recipes or Italian classics or your own creation.

 The list might look a little long, but that’s to give the TVP so much amazing flavor that it tastes like beef.
-Everything combines quickly to give you the best flavor, and it’s “dry” (not saucy) so you can use it in any recipe.
+Everything combines quickly to give you the best flavor, and it’s “dry” (not saucy), so you can use it in any recipe.
+Jump to the recipe card for the full quantities.

 - TVP: This soy product soaks up ALL the flavors!
 Never used TVP before?
-It stands for textured vegetable protein (here’s our guide to using TVP!)
+It stands for textured vegetable protein.

 - Tomato Paste: This adds color and savory flavor, creating the perfect base for the spices that we’ll add.